 Finally, states like Florida, Oregon, and California have a more lenient policy on this issue.
 They don’t prohibit the corporate practice of veterinary medicine, but they make sure that a licensed veterinarian-manager supervises the practice of veterinary medicine.

 When preparing for a practice sale, all financial records must be organized and easy to understand.
 You will want to ensure that you have a record of all income, expenses, and assets so that buyers can see exactly where their money would be going if they purchase your practice.
 Make sure these are addressed if there are any outstanding debts or liens on property owned by your practice.

-Step 2 – Valuing Your Practice
+Step 2 – Determine the Value of Your Veterinary Practice

 To cut a long story short, you need to know what your practice is worth before you decide how much you will sell it for.

 Unfortunately, that’s easier said than done.

 Let us explain why, there is much confusion about properly valuing your practice.
 There are reputable companies that specialize in selling veterinary practices ( Like Transition Elite).

 We will be upfront about the process, help you understand your financials, and steer you towards the best-prepared and highest-revenue offers.